34 R6

 We’ll cover:

-1. S3 and S4 use copy-on-modify semantics: when you pass an object to a function and modify it inside, you modify a copy and the original is unchanged.
+1. S3 and S4 use copy-on-modify semantics: when we pass an object to a function and modify it inside, we modify a copy and the original is unchanged.

-Reference semantics are exactly what you want for mutable state in a Shiny server.
-A database connection, a cached dataset, a log buffer; these all need to change in place rather than produce modified copies.
-R6 is also faster than R5 (Reference Classes), has a cleaner API, and integrates well with testthat.
+In Shiny apps, reference semantics are exactly what we want for mutable state.
+Database connections, cached datasets, log buffers, etc. are objects that need to change in place rather than produce modified copies. {R6} is also faster than R5 (Reference Classes), has a cleaner API, and integrates well with testthat.

 install.packages("R6")